It’s Time To Ditch Your Power Hour

 2) Set a high price that reflects that this person is going to occupy your headspace and isn’t likely to lead to further sales.

-Need more help crafting your offers?
+Need help crafting your First Date Offer?

 Found this helpful?